ShawnDominguezDEV/AccountsSite/README.md

 The objective of this assignment was to learn how to utilize databases in our web applications.

 # Currently, this project does not contain a Script for the created MySQL schema or table.
-As a result, it will not run properly unless a database with the same name
+As a result, it will not run properly unless a database with the same name is stored on a users local device.